Doctoral Mission Statement

 Admissions Requirements for the Dual Degree

-- Completion of an on-line application, the required documents, and the non-refundable application fee.
+- Completion of the on-line Apply Texas Application, the department’s application and required documents, and the non-refundable application fee.

 - Admission to the M.S.W.
 Program.